Lviv: Arts

-The range of artistic Lviv is impressive.
-On the one hand, it is the city of classical art.
-Lviv Opera and Lviv Philharmonic are places that can satisfy the demands of true appraisers of the classical arts.
-This is the city of one of the most distinguished sculptors in Europe, Johann Georg Pinzel, whose works can be seen on the façade of the St. George's Cathedral in Lviv and in the Pinzel Museum.
-This is also the city of Solomiya Krushelnytska, who began her career as a singer in Lviv Opera and later became the prima donna of La Scala Opera in Milan.
+The artistic range of Lviv includes classical art.
+The Lviv Opera and Lviv Philharmonic host classical art performances.
+Sculptor Johann Georg Pinsel created works that are visible on the façade of St. George's Cathedral and in the Pinsel Museum.
+Singer Solomiya Krushelnytska began her career at the Lviv Opera and later sang at La Scala Opera in Milan.

 The "Group Artes" was a young movement founded in 1929.
 A number of the artists studied in Paris and travelled throughout Europe.
 They worked and experimented in different areas of modern art: Futurism, Cubism, New Objectivity and Surrealism.
 Co–operation took place between avant-garde musicians and authors.
 Altogether thirteen exhibitions by "Artes" took place in Warsaw, Kraków, Łódz and Lviv.
 The German occupation put an end to this group.
 Otto Hahn was executed in 1942 in Lviv and Aleksander Riemer was murdered in Auschwitz in 1943.

 Henryk Streng and Margit Reich-Sielska were able to escape the Holocaust (or Shoah).
 Most of the surviving members of Artes lived in Poland after 1945.
 Only Margit Reich-Sielska (1900–1980) and Roman Sielski (1903–1990) stayed in Soviet Lviv.
 For years the city was one of the most important cultural centres of Poland with such writers as Aleksander Fredro, Gabriela Zapolska, Leopold Staff, Maria Konopnicka and Jan Kasprowicz living in Lviv.

 Today Lviv is a city of fresh ideas and unusual characters.
 There are about 20 galleries (Lviv Municipal Art Center, The "Dzyga" Gallery, Art-Gallery "Primus", Gallery of the History of Ukrainian Military Uniforms, Gallery of Modern Art "Zelena Kanapa" and others).
 Lviv National Art Gallery is the largest museum of arts in Ukraine, with approximately 50,000 artworks, including paintings, sculptures and works of graphic art from Western and Eastern Europe, from the Middle Ages to the modern days.